wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Architectural description (AD) refers to the set of documents that convey the architecture in a formal manner.
    <br /><br />

-Software Capability Maturity Model - REMEMBER: I Read Data Maps Online
+Software Capability Maturity Model - REMEMBER: I Read Data Maps Online:

-    1. Initial (chaotic, ad hoc, individual heroics) - the starting point for use of a new or undocumented repeat process.
+   1. <strong>Initial</strong> (chaotic, ad hoc, individual heroics) - the starting point for use of a new or undocumented repeat process.
-    2. Repeatable - process is at least documented sufficiently such that repeating the same steps may be attempted.
+   2. <strong>Repeatable</strong> - process is at least documented sufficiently such that repeating the same steps may be attempted.
-    3. Defined - the process is defined/confirmed as a standard business process.
+   3. <strong>Defined</strong> - the process is defined/confirmed as a standard business process.
-    4. Managed/Capable - the process is quantitatively managed in accordance with agreed-upon metrics.
+   4. <strong>Managed/Capable</strong> - the process is quantitatively managed in accordance with agreed-upon metrics.
-    5. Optimized - process management includes deliberate process optimization/improvement.
+   5. <strong>Optimized</strong> - process management includes deliberate process optimization/improvement.
     <br /><br />

-Process impprovement approaches:
+Process improvement approaches:

    * Capability Maturity Model Integration (CMMI) addresses development, services, and acquisitions.

    * Six Sigma includes methodologies DMAIC (Define, Measure, Analyze, Improve existing, Control process) or DMADV (Define, Measure, Analyze, Design, Verify new customer)